tailhook/vagga/docs/build_steps.rst

        "!#*#", "!.#*"]``

    no-default-rules
-     Disables default rules.
+     Disables default ignore rules which are given above.
 The option only works in pair with ``rules`` option.

    .. warning:: If the source directory starts with `/work` all the files are
       read and checksummed on each run of the application in the container.
 So